What is Master Data?

 In NASA’s case, units of measurement certainly was master data, but for some reason, it didn’t make their list.

-Master data management (MDM) is governing master data for consistency and reuse with the goal of reduced IT costs, assuring consistent positive business outcomes, and preserving business process integrity.
+Master data management is governing master data for consistency and reuse with the goals of:

 MDM goes hand-in-hand with an organization’s enterprise data model which covers all (most!) of the organization’s data.

 "An Enterprise Data Model represents a single integrated definition of data, unbiased of any system or application.
 It is independent of “how” the data is physically sourced, stored, processed, or accessed.

 The model unites, formalizes, and represents the things important to an organization, as well as the rules governing them."

 Why Master Data Management is Important

 The importance of managing master data cannot be overstated.
 MDM: